isabella232/rtos-docs-pr.sv-se/rtos-docs/netx/netx-dns/chapter3.md

 ## <a name="nx_dns_server_remove_all"></a>nx_dns_server_remove_all

-Ta bort alla DNS-servrar från klient listan
+Ta bort alla DNS-servrar från klientlistan

 ### <a name="prototype"></a>Prototyp